-Here at WC3 Design we have worked on many green roof projects.
-There are many economical, environmental and physical benefits.
+WC3 Design has worked on many green roof projects which provide many economical, environmental and physical benefits.
 One of the several green roof projects we have worked on is the Mima Roof Terrace.*

 Green Industry Trend

-Most buildings are covered with black slates of nothingness.
-The black asphalt, tar and gravel covered roofs radiate heat and support rushing water during storms.
+Most buildings are covered with black slates of nothingness: The black asphalt, tar, and gravel-covered roofs radiate heat and further rushing water during storms.
 Ever popular in Europe, the new green roof trend is sweeping the United States.
-Green rooftops have begun to appeal to homeowners, businesses, and even cities, as an environmentally friendly way of dealing with conventional roof issues.
+Green rooftops appeal to homeowners, businesses, and even cities, as an environmentally friendly way of dealing with conventional roof issues.
 In addition, these living roofs now make a previously vacant space beneficial and enjoyable.

 Planting a Roof

-The conditions on a roof are very different than the conditions of a normal landscape.
-Roofs are typically harsh environments with extreme wind, heat, exposure, and limited soil depths.
-Taking all factors into consideration is the only way to create an effective and safe growing environment.
+The conditions on a roof are very different than the conditions of a regular landscape.
+Roofs endure harsh environments with extreme wind, heat, exposure, and limited soil depths.
+These are factors to take into consideration in order to create an effective and safe growing environment.

-Also, the type of plant grown needs to be appropriate for the setting and environment.
+The type of plant to be grown needs to be appropriate for the setting and environment.
 Different plants require different depths of soil, but having to deep a soil or too many plants can cause a roof to collapse.
 Determining what the owner desires will help you design a better landscape.
-Determine goals such as rain water harvesting, gardens or ornamental plantscapes.
+Determine goals such as rainwater harvesting, gardens or ornamental plantscapes.

-Regardless of the goal of the roof, a waterproofing membrane is built into the surface of a building’s roof.
-Then, a growing medium is layered over the membrane to act as a “living wall” that the vegetation can grow into.
+For all green roofs, a waterproofing membrane is built into the surface.
+A growing medium is layered over the membrane to act as a “living wall” that the vegetation can grow into.

 For the Public

-In replacement of the unused harsh looking roofs, green roofs create peaceful retreats for people and animals.
+By replacing unused harsh roofs, green roofs create peaceful retreats for people and animals.
 Adding green roofs is an easy and effective strategy for building the look and appeal of a city.
 Green roofs can serve as community gardens, commercial spaces or recreational spaces.
 Green roofs can sustain a variety of plants and invertebrates, and provide a habitat for various bird species.
-The installation of the plants serve as a great noise barrier, developing a peaceful space.
+An installation of plants serves as a great noise barrier and provides a tranquil space.

-Because of the greenery, living roofs contribute to storm water management.
+Because of the greenery, living roofs significantly improve stormwater management.
 On average, green roofs retain 70-90% of precipitation during the summer and 25-40% during the winter.
-This helps prevent runoffs and flooding.
-In turn, potentially lessening the need for complex and expensive drainage systems.
+This helps prevent runoffs and flooding, which in turn, lessens the need for complex and expensive drainage systems.
 Green roofs reduce the amount of stormwater runoff and also delay the time at which runoff occurs, resulting in decreased stress on sewer systems at peak flow periods.
-Green roofs not only retain rainwater, but also moderate the temperature of the water and act as natural filters for any of the water that happens to run off.
+Green roofs not only retain rainwater but also moderate the temperature of the water and act as natural filters for any of the water that happens to run off.

-Green roofs improve air quality.
-They are being implemented to help fight the Urban Heat Island Effect, a condition in which city and suburban developments absorb and trap heat.
+Green roofs help lessen the Urban Heat Island Effect, a condition in which city and suburban developments absorb and trap heat.
 Through the daily dew and evaporation cycle, plants on vertical and horizontal surfaces are able to cool cities during hot summer months.
 The light absorbed by vegetation would otherwise be converted into heat energy.

 Green roofs can also contribute to landfill diversion in several ways.
 First, by using recycled materials in the growing process.
 Prolonging the service life of heating and ventilation systems contributes as well.
 Green roofs also, prolong the life of waterproofing membranes, reducing additional waste.